Showing posts with label #Historical #Fantasy. Show all posts

 “Well, according to the legend, the Turul is a messenger of the Gods.
 It sits on top of the Tree of Life or ‘Életfa’ along with the spirits of unborn children in the form of birds.
 When we are in need, the Turul stretches its wings over us, guides and protects us.”

-Ema’s eyes turned sad and looked away, “It doesn’t protect everyone.”
+Ema’s eyes turned sad, and she looked away, “It doesn’t protect everyone.”

 “That’s true.
 It doesn’t protect individual people from life’s everyday cruelty.
 It protects us as a nation, all of us.
 Also, the Turul bird’s role is to protect the sword that appoints the King or Queen, who are proven to be worthy.”